-Since the purpose of this study was to propose a robust test of significance of TWA patterns, independent of the particular preprocessing (that is, pre-filtering, QRS detection and beat alignment) or estimation method, we utilized the same preprocessing steps across all methods.
-(For a more thorough description see [25].)
-Our implementations of the MMA and SM are based on descriptions found in Martínez et al. (2005) [12] and Narayan (2006) [26] and are described in the following sections.
+Since the purpose of this study was to propose a robust test of significance of TWA patterns, independent of the particular pre-processing (i.e., prefiltering, QRS detection, and beat alignment) or estimation method, we utilized the same preprocessing steps across all methods.
+(For a more thorough description, see [25].)
+Our implementations of the modified moving average (MMA) and spectral method (SM) are based on descriptions given in [12] and [26] and are described in the following sections.

-The algorithms and metrics chosen for comparative study in this work were intended to mimic the approaches employed in commercial equipment and used most often by clinicians rather than to provide an exhaustive comparison of all TWA analysis techniques.
-To facilitate comparisons across various methods an analysis window of length L=64 beats with 32 beats overlap was utilized independent of the particular TWA algorithm.
-All the analyses in this article were performed on a single lead of the ECG records (lead I).
+The algorithms and metrics chosen for comparative study in this paper were intended to mimic the approaches employed in commercial equipment and are most often used by clinicians rather than to provide an exhaustive comparison of all TWA analysis techniques.
+To facilitate comparisons across various methods, an analysis window of length L=64 beats with 32 beats overlap was utilized independent of the particular TWA algorithm.
+All the analyses in this paper were performed on a single lead of the ECG records (lead I).
 Although different subjects may manifest maximal TWA activity across different leads, we expect the differences to average out over our databases.

-1) The Proposed Detection Method (Surrogate Data Analysis):

-In this work, we propose a non-parametric (assumption-free) statistical test to separate physiologically-induced alternating patterns (real TWA) in a beat sequence from that which could be a byproduct of the way one measures TWA amplitude and deals with the artifacts of recording noise.
-The main motivation behind the surrogate data analysis (SDA) method is that if the estimated alternans amplitudes are not artifacts of noise, then by eliminating the temporal relationship between the beats- through shuffling of the beat sequence- the amplitude of the beat-to-beat alternation ought to decrease significantly.
-Henceforth, we define a noise induced alternating pattern (NIAP) as an alternating pattern in a beat sequence that is caused by factors other than alternation in ventricular repolarization on an every-other-beat basis.
+1) Proposed Detection Method (Surrogate Data Analysis): In this paper, we propose a nonparametric (assumption-free) statistical test to separate physiologically induced alternans (real TWA) in a beat sequence from alternating patterns that could be a byproduct of the way one measures TWA amplitude and deals with the artifacts of recording noise.
+The main motivation behind the surrogate data analysis (SDA) method is that if the estimated alternans amplitudes are not artifacts of noise, then by eliminating the temporal relationship between the beats-through shuffling of the beat sequence-the amplitude of the beat-to-beat alternation ought to decrease significantly.
+Henceforth, we define a noise-induced alternating pattern (NIAP) as